koriaf/parks-bce-integration-bookable-things/api.rst

   space reservations along with the product reservation.
 Please note that once provided the busy space will block the reservation creation.

+  ``time_setup`` and ``time_packup`` is used to add buffer times at the beginning/end of each reservation, meaning that no other activities may be performed for that product for this number of units.
+So, for example, if you have these values set then adjacent slots will be automatically blocked (booked indirectly) to display the fact that somebody is doing something on the spot.
+If interval between the slots is bigger than setup+packup time then no limits are applied and no indirectly booked slots are created.

   Error response example::